Locally uniform random permutations with large increasing subsequences: Our results

-Lastly we state a result concerning densities diverging along the whole diagonal.
-This provides a different condition than \Cref{ODG_divergence_pinched} to obtain a behaviour equivalent to any given power of $N$ (between $N^{1/2}$ and $N$), up to a logarithmic term.
+Instead of a divergence at a single point, we may also study a type of divergence along an increasing curve.
+This can be done with a power function and provides a different condition from \Cref{ODG_divergence_pinched} to obtain a behavior equivalent to any given power of $N$ (between $N^{1/2}$ and $N$), up to a logarithmic factor.

 \begin{theorem} Suppose the density $\rho$ is continuous on $\carre\setminus\Delta$ and satisfies

 for some $\alpha \in ]-1, 0[$.
 Then:

 \end{theorem}